elixir-cloud-aai/cloud-registry/README.md

 This project is a community effort and lives off your contributions, be it in the form of bug reports, feature requests, discussions, or fixes and other code changes.
-Please refer to our organization's [contributing guidelines][contributing] if you are interested to contribute.
+Please refer to our organization's [contribution guidelines][contributing] if you are interested to contribute.
 Please mind the [code of conduct][coc] for all interactions with the community.